Why you should measure shoulder range of motion

 Adhesive Capsulitis (Frozen Shoulder)

-Take for instance Adhesive Capsulitis, more commonly referred to as Frozen Shoulder.
+Take for instance Adhesive Capsulitis, more commonly referred to as Frozen ShoulderA condition where shoulder movement becomes very limited and painful.
+The cause is often unknown, bu More.
 While pain is often one of the first symptoms, stiffness and decreased range of motion are the hallmark signs of the disease.
-Specifically, a loss of range of motion into external rotation, or rotating your arm outwards (example below), is the key diagnostic indicator for frozen shoulder [1].
+Specifically, a loss of range of motion into external rotationThe range of shoulder external rotation is one of the most important metrics in the field of general, or rotating your arm outwards (example below), is the key diagnostic indicator for frozen shoulder [1].
 It’s common for patients with frozen shoulder to quickly lose almost all external rotation.

-If you are suffering shoulder pain, monitoring your range of motion can therefore help your health care providers identify the cause of your shoulder pain.
+If you are suffering shoulder painShoulder pain is any pain felt around in and around the shoulder joint.
+The shoulder is the most mob More, monitoring your range of motion can therefore help your health care providers identify the cause of your shoulder pain.
 In the case of frozen shoulder, if your shoulder won’t rotate outwards at all, then it’s highly likely you have frozen shoulder.
 An accurate diagnosis will then allow medical staff to provide the most appropriate therapy, helping improve your chances of a full recovery.

 Acute shoulder injuries – impact & trauma